 Cost per credit: $322 in state | $742 out of state

-Program Highlights:- Overview: Trains students for jobs in computer and online security.
+Program highlights:- Overview: Trains students for jobs in computer and online security.

 - Certifications: The program also helps students get ready for well-known security certifications and teaches them to communicate well in the workplace.